vishnupriyavr/ai-threat-hunting-query-generation/README.md

 ## Mermaid Diagram (renderable)

 If your markdown renderer supports Mermaid, you can view an interactive diagram below.
+The source for this diagram can be found at [docs/architecture.mmd](docs/architecture.mmd).

 ```mermaid
 graph TD